-The Washita River forms in Hemphill County in the Texas Panhandle, just south of the Canadian River, then flows several hundred miles to Lake Murray and the Red River at Lake Texoma.
+The Washita River forms in Hemphill County in the Texas Panhandle, just south of the Canadian River, then flows about 295 miles to Lake Murray and the Red River at Lake Texoma.
 Most of the river, however, is not a navigable stream and the section that is suitable for recreational paddling is a short stretch of about 22 miles located in southcentral Oklahoma, near Turner Falls and Price Falls, adjacent to the Chickasaw National Recreation Area.
-The Washita is a tame river for all but 1.2 miles of its 21.9 total miles.
+The Washita is a tame river for all but 1.2 miles of its 21.7 total miles.
 The section called "Big Canyon", starting at 11.3 miles below the Highway 77 put-in below Davis, Oklahoma, can have standing waves of several feet that can swamp an open boat or capsize any boat if not run properly or portaged around.
-The big standing waves may reach 6 feet or more in high water conditions.
+While the general gradient of the river is a modest 3.9 fpm it reaches 30 fpm in Big Canyon.
+The big standing waves may reach 6 feet or more in high water conditions, which is rally the only time you can paddle this reach of the Washita River.
 Aside from this one potential hazard the rest of the river is enjoyable by familes or paddlers with little to no previous paddling experience.
 In modern parlance, it is a user-friendly river.

 Murray and Carter Counties in southcentral Oklahoma, almost equidistant between Dallas and Oklahoma City.
 The runnable section of the river flows through the Arbuckle Mountains near Davis.